JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.1/Notes.md

 - Demand that encryption keys be handed over
 - Intercept digital communications
 - Interception warrent can be kept secert, even in court

+TLDR ISPs must collect data and that data must be handed over to companies with a warrent for surveilance if requested.